-What if COVID-19 gets worse before August 24th, will SWAU still remain open?
+What if COVID-19 gets worse, will SWAU still remain open?

-Administration is monitoring community spread of COVID-19 daily.
-If the county or state issues an order or if community spread rises to a point that is deemed unsafe, then we will consider moving to LEVEL-RED in our implementation plan.
+Administration regularly monitors community spread of COVID-19.
+If the county or state issues an order or if community spread rises to a point that is deemed unsafe, then we will consider moving to LEVEL-YELLOW or LEVEL-RED in our implementation plan.
 This could include partial or full online instruction.

 I'm an International student, my country is affected by COVID-19, can I still enroll at SWAU?

-International students are welcome to enroll for the fall 2020 semester.
+International students are welcome to enroll.
 However, travel restrictions are in place for certain countries and the future of travel restrictions is uncertain.
 It is the student’s responsibility to be aware of any restrictions from their country of origin.
 All students will be screened and monitored by Student Health Services.

 When do you decide to send a student to be tested for COVID-19?

 The sickness protocol states that anyone who “suspects that they have been in direct contact with someone who tests positive for COVID-19 or who develop any new symptoms of illness including fever, cough, shortness of breath, chills, muscle pain, new loss of taste or smell, vomiting or diarrhea and/or sore throat” should immediately self-isolate and report to Student Health Services.
 They will then be referred for testing.
 Patients may be tested for a range of illnesses (flu, strep throat…) in addition to COVID-19.

 What happens if a residence hall student is put under quarantine?
 Do they stay in their room?
 Do they have to find somewhere else to stay?